 Photo:Courtesy of Celine

-The past week has confirmed that the Prada Cleo is by far the leading designer handbag going into 2021.
-This shiny, brushed-leather shoulder bag has been toted by every possible influencer we could dream of in the past few days, becoming an Instagram phenomenon in mere hours.
-Although, we must say we had eyes for it back in September when it graced the S/S 21 runway as part of the first collection by both Miuccia Prada and Raf Simons as co-creative directors.
+It's hard to almost pick just one Prada bag.
+In the past week a flurry of the brand's raffia net shoppers has taken over my social channels, and the 2000 re-editing crystal-dotted shoulder bag has all but sold out in a matter of moments.
+However, since the beginning of 2021 it was clear to see that the Prada Cleo would burn bright and still look good many seasons later.
+This shiny, brushed-leather shoulder bag has been toted by every possible influencer we could dream, becoming an Instagram phenomenon in mere hours back in January.
+Although, we must say we had eyes for it back in September of 2020, when it graced the S/S 21 runway as part of the first collection by both Miuccia Prada and Raf Simons as co-creative directors.

 We can see that some colourways have already sold out, with black proving to be particularly hard to come by.
 Do not expect this style to wait for you.

 Photo:Courtesy of Mulberry

 In November 2020, Mulberry made the very sensible decision to relaunch one of its most iconic bags, the now-10-year-old Alexa.
 The reaction that met this announcement was fervent to say the least.
 During these strange times, it's perhaps no great surprise that a classic, practical, well-made handbag that you can cram plenty into without it looking overladen is still a winner.
 We've seen shoppers snapping it up in the various colourways that have been introduced (there's everything from loden green to tan to mustard yellow) and different sizes, but this mini cream version really says "spring 2021" to us.

 Dior's Caro bag has all the hallmarks of a modern classic.
 From the CD clasp (recognisable yet abstract, and even reflected in the intricate chain) through to the distinctly Dior patterned quilting, it is no wonder girls have been falling for its charms left, right and centre.
 The Caro comes in classic, minimalistic colourways and different sizes, but you'll also find it in brighter hues, cosy shearling and cool denim.

 Photo:Courtesy of Chloé